You'll be met on arrival in Chennai and assisted with the transfer to your hotel. Overnight in Chennai.

 Drive north to Alleppey and visit Krishnapuram Palace and take a Heritage Tour of the town dubbed by locals as the Venice of the East.
 Alleppey is slow to reveal her charms but those who know the town can show you a hidden history here which the vast majority of tourists never see.
 Later board a private houseboat for lunch and an afternoon cruise on the famous backwaters of Kerala.
 Disembark the boat and drive 2 hours to Cochin, overnight in Fort Cochin.

-AM sightseeing of Cochin, evening performance of Kalari Payattu traditional Keralan Martial Arts, O/N Cochin
+Sightseeing of Cochin, evening performance of Kalari Payattu traditional Keralan Martial Arts, Overnight in Cochin.

 Transfer to Cochin airport for your onward flight.